google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Daisy chaining

 Connecting multiple panels in parallel to increase total wattage.
-Two 200W panels give you 400W combined — cutting recharge time roughly in half, up to your station's input limit.
+Two 200W panels give 400W combined — cutting recharge time roughly in half, up to your station's input limit.

 🏜️